Agoric/documentation/main/ertp/api/issuer.md

 The optional `displayInfo` tells the UI how to display `amounts` of this brand.

-The optional `amountMathKind` specifies the kind of math to use with the digital assets.
+The optional `AmountMathKind` specifies the kind of math to use with the digital assets.
-Each implements all of the same set of API methods (i.e. `amountMath` methods are polymorphic).
+Each implements all of the same set of API methods (i.e. `AmountMath` methods are polymorphic).
 We recommend you import and use the `MathKind` values from `@agoric/ertp` instead of using strings.
 - `MathKind.NAT` (`nat`): Used with fungible assets. `amount` values are natural numbers (non-negative BigInts).
 Default value.